-Close Reading II Name Date: The Struggler, Continued = Chronolo = Events an order er, Concluded - Narrative Text Structure gical/time order re described out of chronological > 34 Assignments the plot ths from The Bo narrative that starts in the middle of ok Thief.
+Fir Events are order Story with a Circular rections: Cut out the following events from The Boomally, number the events in the order they are presented. ok Thief.
 Then, put the events in chronological ord Max makes his way to the train and arrives at the Hubermann's front door.
 Liesel is given up to foster care and goes to live in the Hubermann household.
-Notes for Literary Rudy covers himself in charcoal, pretends to be Jesse Owens, and runs around the track at Hubert Oval.
+Rudy covers himself in charcoal, pretends to be Jesse Owens, and runs around the track at Hubert Oval.
 Liesel fights Ludwig in the school yard because he makes fun of her for being illiterate.
-Elements Liesel and Hans begin their midnight classes with The Grave Digger's Handbook .
+Liesel and Hans begin their midnight classes with The Grave Digger's Handbook .
 Liesel and her mother bury her brother Werner, and Liesel steals her first book.
-Graphic Graphic Organizers to Scaffold Max is given Mein Kampf with a map and a key and hides in Walter Kugler's closet, waiting for the next leg of his journey.
+Max is given Mein Kampf with a map and a key and hides in Walter Kugler's closet, waiting for the next leg of his journey.
 Rudy challenges Liesel to a running race and bets her a kiss.
-Learning Liesel begins to spend time in Ilsa Hermann's library when she picks up the washing.
+Liesel begins to spend time in Ilsa Hermann's library when she picks up the washing.
 Liesel steals The Shoulder Shrug after the book-burning event for Hitler's birthday.
-Literary Skills- Based